-Letting go of the self doesn’t mean letting go of only the so called limiting beliefs we have of ourselves, but actually the whole shebang; the little self, the ego, who is the person we imagine ourselves to be.
+Letting go of the self doesn’t mean letting go of only the so called limiting beliefs we have of ourselves, but actually the whole shebang; the small self, the ego, who is the person we imagine ourselves to be.
 It’s all the same.

 To surrender to the point where all you can say and know is “I am“.